What Exactly Is Phishing?

-Typically, the victim receives emails that appear to be from a known contact or organisation.
+Typically, the victim receives emails that appear to be from a known contact or organization.
 Malicious attachments or links to malicious websites are used in attacks.
 Attackers frequently create bogus websites that look controlled by a reputable business, such as the victim's bank, office, or university.
 Attackers try to obtain private information such as usernames and passwords and payment information using these websites.

 Some phishing emails can be spotted because of poor wording and incorrect font, logo, and layout.
-Usually, many criminals don’t know how to use the services of a free online logo maker to get quality logos, but on the other hand, many cybercriminals are growing more proficient at crafting authentic-looking communications and are employing professional marketing strategies to evaluate and enhance the impact of their emails.
+Usually, many criminals don’t know how to use the services of a logo maker to get quality logos, but on the other hand, many cybercriminals are growing more proficient at crafting authentic-looking communications and are employing professional marketing strategies to evaluate and enhance the impact of their emails.

 What Are the Various Types of Phishing?